Skip to content

 By filling out this form and clicking submit, you acknowledge our privacy policy.

-Backlog refinement is the process of managing and prioritizing items in your product backlog.
-Learn how to keep your backlog clean and speed up deliveries.
+Backlog refinement is the process of managing items in your product backlog.
+Learn best practices and check out our free meeting agenda template.

 What is backlog refinement?